Digital Projects – Grant Guidelines 2015

 - Applications are open to institutional libraries and archives affiliated with Baptist colleges, universities, seminaries, state Baptist historical collections, and Baptist agencies and conventions from the pan-Baptist family.

 - Applicants for the grant must use the ALABI application form.
-Grants are received all year long with a May 1 deadline.
-Applications are reviewed by an ALABI committee and the successful applicant notified by June 1st
+Grants are received all year long with an April 1 deadline.
+Applications are reviewed by an ALABI committee and the successful applicant notified by May 1.

 - The digital project must be a Baptist related resource such as a periodical, book(s), pamphlets, archival collection(s), or other Baptist resource.
 Projects funded through the grants must be made freely available without access restrictions to the general public.
 The project should involve a resource not already available on the web.

 - The applicant should state clearly the scope and content of the digitization project.
 Preference in awarding grants may be given to those projects with a large and diverse research appeal.

 - Grant recipients must submit a final report to ALABI at the completion of the project.